liveoak-io/liveoak-examples-archive/chat/chat-html-secured/README.md

 * Create roles for your application (Manual step required).
   * Go to [http://localhost:8080/admin](http://localhost:8080/admin) and login as user "admin" with password "admin".
-  * Go to [http://localhost:8080/admin#/applications/chat-html-secured/application-settings](http://localhost:8080/admin#/applications/chat-html-secured/application-settings) and add 2 new roles "admin" and "user".
-Then you can also select "user" to be default role > Click "Save".
+  * Go to [http://localhost:8080/admin#/applications/chat-html-secured/security/roles](http://localhost:8080/admin#/applications/chat-html-secured/security/roles) and add 2 new roles "admin" and "user".
+Then you can also select "user" to be the default role.
   * Role names are important, because authorization is configured to deal with those 2 roles.

 * Add HTML client for newly created application (Manual step currently required)